Inner Mongolia, China

 Inner Mongolia has long cold and dry winters with short, very hot summers.
 It is particularly arid in the western half.
-There is a good proportion of ethnic Mongolians and other nationalities (20%), in fact here there are more ethnic Mongols in the province than in the neighboring nation of Mongolia.
+There is a good proportion of ethnic Mongolians and other nationalities (20%), in fact here there are more ethnic Mongols in the province than in the whole of the neighboring nation of Mongolia.
 Industry and agriculture are fairly limited, particularly in the harsher desert regions.
 Extensive efforts have been made to build a shelter belt of forests to protect the southern regions from the influx of sand from the Gobi desert.
 The husbandry of grazing animals produces leather; lamb and cashmere.
 The forests in the far north east provide considerable softwood timber.
 It remains excellent pasture land and ancient herding traditions are still practiced.